Skip to Content

 ITC has two operating companies in Michigan: Michigan Electric Transmission Company (METC), and International Transmission Company (ITCTransmission), collectively referred to as ITC Michigan.

-METC owns, operates and maintains approximately 5,600 circuit miles of transmission line in the western and northern portions of Michigan’s Lower Peninsula, serving a population of 4.9 million.
+METC owns, operates and maintains approximately 5,900 circuit miles of transmission line in the western and northern portions of Michigan’s Lower Peninsula.

-ITCTransmission owns, operates and maintains approximately 3,100 circuit miles of transmission line in southeast Michigan, serving a population of 5.1 million.
+ITCTransmission owns, operates and maintains approximately 3,200 circuit miles of transmission line in southeast Michigan.

-A Message From Simon Whitelocke, President, ITC Michigan
+A Message From Charles Marshall, Vice President, ITC Holdings Corp. and President, ITC Michigan

 Click HERE to see interviews with ITC leaders on the importance of electric transmission related to the Michigan economy.